nbasara/Personal_Projects/Homemade_Encryption/README.md

 I will instead be generating an n bit checking if divisible by any prime < 400 and then verifying against 20 iterations of the MillerRabin primality test.

 Slowly realized doing this single threaded will not result in progress.
 Time to use multiple threads.

+There currently is something wrong with the math or implementation of the private key d.